 Stephen Kern specializes in modern European cultural and intellectual history.
-His publications include Anatomy and Destiny: A Cultural History of the Human Body (Bobbs-Merrill, 1975); The Culture of Time and Space: 1880-1918 (Harvard, 1983, 2003); The Culture of Love: Victorians to Moderns (Harvard, 1992); Eyes of Love: The Gaze in English and French Paintings and Novels (NYU, 1996); A Cultural History of Causality: Science, Murder Novels, and Systems of Thought (Princeton, 2004), and The Modernist Novel: A Critical Introduction (Cambridge, 2011).
+His publications include Anatomy and Destiny: A Cultural History of the Human Body (Bobbs-Merrill, 1975); The Culture of Time and Space: 1880-1918 (Harvard, 1983, 2003); The Culture of Love: Victorians to Moderns (Harvard, 1992); Eyes of Love: The Gaze in English and French Paintings and Novels (NYU, 1996); A Cultural History of Causality: Science, Murder Novels, and Systems of Thought (Princeton, 2004), The Modernist Novel: A Critical Introduction (Cambridge, 2011), and Modernism After the Death of God: Christianity, Fragmentation, and Unification (Routledge, 2017).
 His work has been translated into German, Italian, Dutch, Turkish, Japanese, and Korean.
-He recently completed the manuscript of a book on modernism titled Modernist Fragmentation and Unification, which challenges the widely held argument that modernism is essentially about fragmentation and its modes of rupture, crisis, breakdown, trauma, and so forth.
-He is currently working on an update of his earlier book on time and space, a hundred years later, which will focus on ways that new transportation technologies such as jet planes in particular and new communication technologies such as the internet and smart phones, among many others, transformed ideas about and the concrete experience of time and space as thinking about the world shifted from internationalism to globalism and most recently to planetarity.
+He is currently working on an update of his earlier book on time and space, a hundred years later, which will focus on ways that new transportation technologies such as jet planes and space flight in particular and new communication technologies such as the internet and smart phones, among many others, transformed ideas about and the concrete experience of time and space as thinking about the world shifted from internationalism to globalism to planetarity.

 Project Q: Peace & Security in a Quantum Age - Interview of Professor Kern